gregmarine/ByGregMarine.com/Blog/src/2024/04/12_purpose-passion.md

 I can be really good at just about anything I put my mind to.
 Even if I don't go all in, I've been able to do some pretty amazing things in my life.
 Now that I'm spending less time being consumed by the past pain and trauma I've endured and more time consuming the positive memories of my life, I can safely say that I've had such an incredible life these past 46 years.
 Although I'm sure many people can say the same, I have a strong feeling not so many would.
 I feel very blessed by the life I've had thus far.
 I really am finished with dwelling on any of the negative stuff...hehehe

 Over the past few weeks, I've been writing a thread of installments of *Food for Thought*.
 I've already settled the matter in my head.
 But I'm writing it all out in segments here in my journal to share what I have processed.
 It doesn't all yet cohesively make sense.
 That's okay.
-Once I am finished draft it out here in my journal, I'll likely go back and work through it to become an official *by Greg Marine* article, or something, that I can share with others who have had similar struggles with attachments between *people, places, and things* and their emotions.
+Once I am finished drafting it out here in my journal, I'll likely go back and work through it to become an official *by Greg Marine* article, or something, that I can share with others who have had similar struggles with attachments between *people, places, and things* and their emotions.

 But back to my passion.
 What is it?
 Good question?..hehehe I don't actually know.
 I suppose I can attempt to figure it out by wrapping my purpose around it.
 I haven't always known my purpose and therefore haven't been able to identify my passion.
 Sometimes I wonder if both can change over time?
 Yet, it isn't my purpose or passion that changes.
 It's really me that changes.
 And perhaps because I am constantly changing, I'm not yet able to hone in on what my passion and purpose is?